Quindío Department: The Quimbayan Christmas Panther

-The Quimbayan Christmas Panther is an indigenous & sacred animal recognized by indigenous and mestizo communities in the Quindío Department of Colombia.
-Belief in the Christmas Panther (el puma de navidad) has developed throughout the history of the Quimbayan holiday known as the Alumbrado de Navidad (see Feast of the Immaculate Conception), celebrated on the 7th of December in recognition of the Roman Catholic belief in the Immaculate Conception of Christ.
+The Quimbayan Christmas Panther is an indigenous and sacred animal recognized by indigenous and mestizo communities in the Quindío Department of Colombia.
+Belief in the Christmas Panther (el puma de navidad) has developed throughout the history of the Quimbayan holiday known as the Alumbrado de Navidad (see Feast of the Immaculate Conception), celebrated on 7 December in recognition of the Roman Catholic belief in the Immaculate Conception of Christ.
 It is believed that the significance of the puma stems from the arrival of ethnically Spanish colonialists from Antioquia in the region during the 1850s.
 The colonialist's Catholic traditions of using candlelight to celebrate the Immaculate Conception was combined with belief of the local Quimbaya tribe in the effect that fire (luces de fogota) had in protecting against panther attacks as pumas and other local fauna are believed to fear fire.
 Thus, in an instance of religious syncretism, the Alumbrado de Navidad and the symbolism of the puma to native peoples were linked.
 It is still a common practice to display the symbol of the panther (in the form of sculptures made of terra cotta, cloth, plastic, etc.) in conjunction with the lighting of candles on the night of December the 7th.
-Such religious syncretism is especially visible in the rural pueblos of Quindío where many residents claim full or partial descent from Quimbaya native peoples of the region.(the Quimbayan christmas panther is blue with yellow tail).
+The Quimbayan christmas panther is depicted a blue with a yellow tail.
+Such religious syncretism is especially visible in the rural pueblos of Quindío where many residents claim full or partial descent from Quimbaya native peoples of the region.

-Fauna and Flora
+Fauna and flora

 Quindío is the natural habitat of 520 species of birds and about 60 species of mammals.
-Many of them are endemisms.
+Many of them are endemics.
 The area has the largest number of Heliconia species in the world and a large numbers of species of orchids, mainly of the genera Cattleya, Odontoglossum, Miltonia, Phragmipedium and Peristeria.
 The natural forests typical of the area, such as the páramo, and the cloud forest, are decreasing progressively due to agricultural activities.
 As a result, many of the endemic species are threatened, endangered or critically endangered.
 Some of them are: